Principal manifold estimation via model complexity selection: Introduction

-The article is organized as follows.
-In Section \ref{geometry}, we propose a condition for defining the projection indices $\pi_f$ with respect to $\R^d\rightarrow\R^D$ maps $f$, where $d$ is allowed to be any positive integer.
-This proposed condition is much less restrictive than HS conditions.
-Based on this condition and function spaces of Sobolev type, we define principal manifolds by minimizing MSD with a curvature penalty in Section \ref{definitions of principal manifolds}.
-Motivated by \cite{eloyan2011smooth}, we propose a data reduction method in Section \ref{Joints of a random vector} by introducing the concept of \emph{weighted average joints}.
-We then present the \emph{principal manifold estimate} (PME) algorithm in Section \ref{explicit formula}.
-A detailed simulation study comparing the performance of PME algorithm to existing manifold learning methods is presented in Section \ref{simulations}.
-In Section \ref{Gluing}, we propose an extension of the PME algorithm to fit closed manifolds.
-In addition, we introduce a method identifying the interior of closed manifolds in Section \ref{Gluing}.
-The performance of the proposed method for estimation of lung cancer tumor surfaces and their interiors using Computed Tomography (CT) data is presented in Sections \ref{Gluing} and \ref{An Application}.
+The paper is organized as follows.
+In Section \ref{geometry}, we propose a condition for defining the projection indices $\pi_f$ associated with maps $f: \R^d\rightarrow\R^D$, where $d$ is allowed to be any positive integer.
+This proposed condition is less restrictive and easier to verify than HS conditions.
+In Section \ref{definitions of principal manifolds}, based on this condition and function spaces of Sobolev type, we define principal manifolds by minimizing MSD equipped with a total squared curvature penalty.
+This definition solves the differentiability problem in \cite{kegl2000learning}.
+In Section \ref{Joints of a random vector}, we present the outline of our proposed \textit{principal manifold estimation} algorithm by briefly describing its main steps.
+Details of these steps are provided in Sections \ref{section: The Reduction Step of PME} and \ref{explicit formula}.
+Motivated by \cite{eloyan2011smooth}, we propose a data reduction method in Section \ref{section: The Reduction Step of PME}.
+We then present the PME algorithm in Section \ref{explicit formula}.
+A simulation study comparing the performance of the PME algorithm to some existing manifold learning methods is presented in Section \ref{simulations}.
+In Section \ref{Interior classifier}, we propose a method for identifying the interiors of circle-like curves and cylinder/ball-like surfaces.
+The performance of the proposed method for estimating lung cancer tumor surfaces and interiors using computed tomography (CT) data is presented in Section \ref{An Application}.